ManApart/quest-command/notes.md

 Can body parts have actual locations (tree branches with apples etc)?
 Those locations could have targets with bodies / this could make it recursive
 - Possibly good for towns/houses etc
 - assume no for now but once all this done maybe...

+- locations can dictate position of targets
+- interacting with objects moves you to their position

 #### Persistence
 - Tree continues burning even after leaving it and coming back (Persistence within session)